 “Good local press and radio helps”.

-This proves radio is a key resource for music supervisors and that many use it to look out for emerging talent which may be suitable for placement on the projects they are currently working on as well as future ones.
-Sync is quickly becoming an integral revenue stream for the music industry, and many artists – from established acts to previously unheard of bands – are now embracing it.
-Radio play has the potential to lead down this avenue.
+Radio is a key resource for music supervisors.
+Many use it to source emerging talent.
+Talent who may be suitable for placement on the projects they are currently working on as well.
+This also includes future ones.
+Sync is quickly becoming an integral revenue stream for the music industry.
+Many artists – from established acts to previously unheard of bands – are now embracing it.
+Radio AirPlay has the potential to lead down this avenue.

 Exclusivity and Relationships